AI Coding Tools Landscape 2026

 4. Compare total cost per completed task, not per prompt.

 5. **New Frameworks:** Consider incorporating the AI Evaluation Framework 2026, which includes additional metrics like tool adaptability, integration ease, and AI ethics compliance.
+This framework remains a vital component for comprehensive tool evaluation.

 ## What Strong Teams Are Doing